joshcanhelp/wp-rest-api-auth0/README.md

 ## Installation

-First, install the [Login by Auth0 plugin](https://wordpress.org/plugins/auth0/), then add your Auth0 credentials to `wp-config.php` or another location that will get loaded before plugins.
+First, install the [Login by Auth0 plugin](https://wordpress.org/plugins/auth0/), then add your Auth0 credentials to `wp-config.php`, a file in `wp-content/mu-plugins`, or another location that will get loaded before this plugin.

 ```php
 // Auth0 credentials